 Designing a Coherent System of Accountability Across ESSA and Perkins V

-How Considering ESSA and Perkins V as Complementary Parts of a Larger Accountability System Can Help States be Better Aligned with Both
+How Considering ESSA and Perkins V as Complementary Parts of a Larger Accountability System Can Help States be Better Aligned With Both

 For the last several years, I have been working with several states developing accountability systems.
 These systems must meet the federal requirements outlined in the Every Student Succeeds Act (ESSA), comply with the requests and priorities defined by stakeholders, and align with the state’s vision for increasing college and career readiness for all students.
 In fact, the increased attention to career and college readiness is a common high point among states’ ESSA plans.